jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 2. Applies the stacked convolutional layers to the embedded sequence.
 3. Applies the stacked recurrent layers to the output of the convolutional layers.
 4. Reduces the sequence length dimension of the output if `reduce_output` is not None.
-5. Applies the fully connected layers to the reduced sequence.
+5. Applies the fully connected layers to the reduced sequence if `reduce_output` is not None.
-6. Returns the encoder output and the final state of the RNNs.
+6. Returns the encoder output and the final state of the recurrent layers.

-Overall, the `StackedCNNRNN` class provides a flexible and configurable architecture for sequence encoding using a combination of CNNs and RNNs.
+Overall, the `StackedCNNRNN` class combines the power of CNNs for local feature extraction and RNNs for capturing sequential dependencies to encode input sequences.

 ### Method **`__init__`** Overview
 The `__init__` method is the constructor method of a class.
 It is called when an object of the class is created.